eclipse-sumo/sumo/docs/web/docs/Tools/Net.md

 Use the option **--help** for the latest version information.

-# netextract.py

-This tool extracts nodes and edges from a given network for their reuse in netconvert.

-!!! note
-    netconvert is able to import *.net.xml* files and export [plain xml files](../Networks/PlainXML.md) which makes this tool obsolete.
-It is retained for educational purposes as it demonstrates working with a sumo network from python.

 # xmledges_applyOffset.py and xmlnodes_applyOffset.py

 Both tools apply the given offset to the geometrical information of